 If you want to make Web API calls more generally, based on the scopes you've negotiated, you'll want to use the broader token you were awarded at approval time.

 Typically, if Slack cannot reach your slash command URL it's because it's either inaccessible, does not have a valid, verifiable SSL certificate, or because our request is timing out for some reason.

 Slack invokes slash command URLs from its servers rather than from a Slack client app like Slack for Mac.
 This means that the URL we're trying to reach must be accessible to Slack's servers.

 To determine whether your certificate is valid, consider using this tool provided by SSL Labs.

 Keep track of the validation tokens and team IDs Slack gives you when commands are created and teams approve your app.
 Always validate that the

-token field in an incoming slash command request has been issued to you by Slack and scope your data for that team.
+token field in an incoming slash command request has been issued to you by Slack and scope your data for that workspace.